 Any projections of financial performance or statements concerning expectations as to future developments should not be construed in any manner as a guarantee that such results or developments will, in fact, occur.
 There can be no assurance that any forward-looking statement will be realized or that actual results will not be materially different from that set forth in such forward-looking statement.
-The Company does not undertake to publicly update or revise any forward-looking statements, and specifically disclaims any obligation or undertaking to disseminate any updates or revisions to any forward-looking statements contained in this Annual Report on Form 10-K or to reflect any changes in events, conditions or circumstances on which any statement is based, except as required by law.
+The Company does not undertake to publicly update or revise any forward-looking statements, and specifically disclaims any obligation or undertaking to disseminate any updates or revisions to any forward-looking statements contained in this Annual Report on Form 10-K or to reflect any change in our expectations after the date of this Annual Report on Form 10-K or any changes in events, conditions or circumstances on which any statement is based, except as required by law.